PatrickKratsch/DAM_analysR/README.md

 ## analysR.R

 `analysR.R` is the base function used to work through the DAM FileScan output.
-Its first input is the DAM FileScan output, which is a text file (don't forget parentheses and file extension).
+Its first input is the DAM FileScan output, which is a text file (don't forget quotation marks and file extension).
 Optionally, if the experiment was run for a different duration than 1440 min, the length of the experiment in minutes can be passed into analysR as the second argument. analysR's output is a list of 11 elements.
-Each element can be accessed by the `$` operator:
+Each element can be accessed with the `$` operator (you can also convert the data.frames into data.tables if that eases analysis, but here we use data.frames throughout as the datasets are not large enough to experience a difference in user time..).
+The third argument of analysR is set to NULL and can be ignored, unless you really want analysR's output list to be written as a textual file into the working directory (we have never used this feature so far..).
+The following explains the different elements computed by analysR:

    1. `light_regime` is a list of 1's and 0's, where 1 indicates light-on, and 0 light-off.
 Its length is specified by the `days_in_minutes` argument to `analysR`.
 Hence, each element of the `light_regime` vector indicates whether during a given minute of the experiment the light was switched on or off.